A twin-anchored Alpine-lake fleet — GLIDEFORM and IRONWIND co-lead at 27.9% each.

 Multi-Dimension Presence

-KAJSA III led the Swiss cohort on Comp Time, Crew Effectiveness, and Hull Efficiency at the same regatta.
+KAJSA III led the Swiss entries on Comp Time, Crew Effectiveness, and Hull Efficiency at the same regatta.

 • Comp Time: 18.75 sec/nm (1st of 2) · Crew Eff 11.37 (1st)